-Keeping an image readable and recognizable while stripping away detail is a fun challenge and the results are often striking:
+Keeping an image readable and recognizable while stripping away detail is a fun challenge.
+Done well, the results are often striking:

 A few years ago I wrote a script that stylizes any image as low-poly.
 Here’s a few samples processed through that script: